equinor/isar/README.md

 In general the states

 ```
-States.Off,
-States.Stop,
+States.Stopping,
 States.Monitor,
 States.Paused,
 ```

 indicates that the state machine is already running.
-For running a mission the state machine need to be in the state
+For running a mission the state machine need to be in the states

 ```
-States.Idle
+States.Home, States.RobotStandingStill, States.AwaitNextMission or States.ReturningHome
 ```

 ### FastAPI